 Started as a blind probe, how NIA cracked the Indigenous Aircraft Carrier theft case

-New Delhi, June 11: The National Investigation Agency has cracked the Indigenous Aircraft Carrier (IAC) theft case, which was reported at the Cochin Shipyard Limited.
+New Delhi, June 11: The National Investigation Agency (NIA) has cracked the Indigenous Aircraft Carrier (IAC) theft case, which was reported at the Cochin Shipyard Limited.

 The NIA arrested two accused, namely, Sumit Kumar Singh, a resident of Bihar and Daya Ram, who hails from Rajasthan.
 The case was originally registered in 2019 in Kochi based on a complaint filed by the Cochin Shipyard authorities.